thesofakillers/thesofakillers.github.io/content/about.md

 Hi, I'm Giulio, welcome to my personal website!

 I am currently a Master's student at the University of Amsterdam, studying Artificial Intelligence.
-In particular, I am interested in prompted multi-{modal/lingual} large language models (LLMs) and AI Safety.
+I am interested in prompted multi-{modal/lingual} large language models (LLMs) and AI Safety.
 My current thesis direction explores natural language interfaces for goal specification in Reinforcement Learning.

 Before the programme, I worked as a software engineer and researcher at a few companies, and studied Physics and Computer Science at Durham University for my Bachelors.
-You can find more info on this [on my cv](/cv/GiulioStarace_CV.pdf).
+For more, checkout [my cv](/cv/GiulioStarace_CV.pdf).

 ## A bit more about me